ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-site-creation.md

 ## Current limitations

-- Only Microsoft Entra security groups (mail enabled or non-mail-enabled) are supported at this time.
+- Only Microsoft Entra security groups (mail-enabled or non-mail-enabled) are supported at this time.
 - You can configure up to 10 groups per site type.

 ## Template exceptions

-Choosing the All Sites option includes all sites except for any template listed in the following table.
+The all sites option includes all sites except for any template listed below.
 This capability supersedes all others.

 |Type|Template name|Template ID|Reason|
 |---|---|---|---|